opendocsg/slw-judgments-backfill/2016_SGHC_178/report.md

 22     The accused /appellant also consented to have 258 charges (comprising 129 charges under s 4, CMA and 129 charges under s 379, PC) taken into consideration for the purpose of sentencing.
 On his appeal against sentence imposed by a District Judge, Tay J exercised his powers of revision and increased the sentence imposed by the District Judge.
 Tay J noted in his judgment at [17] that “the appellant had admitted many more _similar_ offences and that fact must _aggravate the charges_ proceeded with”. (emphasis added)

-23     In _PP v UI_ [2008] 4 SLR(R) 500, Chan Sek Keong CJ undertook a review on how charges taken into consideration are to be reflected in the sentences imposed for the offences actually proceeded with.
+23     In _PP v UI_ <span class="citation">[2008] 4 SLR(R) 500</span>, Chan Sek Keong CJ undertook a review on how charges taken into consideration are to be reflected in the sentences imposed for the offences actually proceeded with.
 He referred to _Mok Ping Wuen Maurice_ and _Navaseelan_ , and surmised at [38] that while there is no hard rule that a court must increase the sentence imposed for offences proceeded with, when offences have been taken into consideration for the purpose of sentencing, a sentencing court would have erred if it “decides not to consider the TIC offences as _aggravating the offences proceeded with_ where it is clear that the (TIC) offences should be so considered”. (emphasis added)

 24     The references were made to similar and aggravated offences because principal charges and charges taken into consideration are not necessarily similar and aggravating.
 They may be similar and the offences taken into consideration may aggravate the principal offences, as in _Navaseelan_ and the